biocore-ntnu/epic/docs/output_files.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This flag takes a folder to store bigwigs in.
 One bigwig file is created per
-bed/bedpe file given for epic to analyze.
+ChIP bed/bedpe file given for epic to analyze.
 The scores are RPKM-normalized and
 divided by the mean of the summed input RPKM.
 A pseudocount of one is given to
 bins with no input.
 I is the number of Input-files in the equation below: